Modern Radio Laboratories ®

 Reproduction coil

-MRL QRM coil in its track on the left, repro in the right.
+MRL QRM coil in its track on the left, reproduction on the right.

 SECONDARY COIL AND BATTERY HOLDER